UWPCE-PythonCert/ProgrammingInPython/source/modules/PythonClasses.rst

 Note that in Python, functions are first class objects, so a method *is* an attribute.

 All the same rules apply about attribute access: note that the methods are defined in the class -- so they are class attributes.

-All the instances share the same methods.
+All the instances share the same methods -- there is only one copy of each method.

 But each method gets its own namespace when it is actually called, so there is no confusion -- just like when you call a regular function multiple times.